Geaz/coreDox/README.md

 Modular Models, Templates and Targets
 ---
 In **sharpDox** the whole documentation model was defined in one big model. **coreDox** goes another way in defining the model.
 The core of **coreDox** will just provide a rough structure of the model.
 Containing the top most entities.
-These entities are:
+It is essential just a wrapper around the Mono.Cecil definitions.

 - Namespaces
 - Types